hkociemba/RubiksCube-OptimalSolver/README.md

 #### Conclusion:
 Optimally solving Rubik's Cube with Python using the standard CPython interpreter is not recommended.
-With PyPy and the 794 MB pruning table the computation for optimally solving a Rubik's cube in Python is done within minutes up to a couple of hours.
+With PyPy and the 794 MB pruning table the computation for optimally solving a Rubik's cube in Python is done within minutes up to a couple of hours (for the rare and difficult 20 move positions) .